 and aims of serving parent carers on our membership.

-Each year the volunteer Trustees and other Volunteers freely give around 3000 hours of their time
+Each year the volunteer Trustees and other Volunteers freely give almost 4000 hours of their time

 Talking to us can make a BIG difference

 GOOD BAD or interesting